hartzis/hartzis.me/posts/2017-01-09-test-touch-events.md

 ## Testing

-I've had an [open issue](https://github.com/dogfessional/react-swipeable/issues/18) on [react-swipeable](https://github.com/dogfessional/react-swipeable/) for over a year that has a task to create tests.
-I [recently undertook](https://github.com/dogfessional/react-swipeable/pull/59) this adventure and am going to go through a creating a simple touch event component with tests that utilize jest and enzyme.
+I've had an [open issue](https://github.com/dogfessional/react-swipeable/issues/18) on `react-swipeable` for over a year that has a task to create tests.
+I [recently undertook](https://github.com/dogfessional/react-swipeable/pull/59) this adventure and am going to share what I did by going through the creation of a simple touch event component and creating tests that utilize jest and enzyme.

 #### Setup